-The MHA will not require the family to attend a briefing.
-The PHA will provide the family with a briefing packet (as described in Chapter 5) and, in an individual briefing, will orally inform the family about the MHA's payment and subsidy standards, procedures for requesting approval of a unit, the unit inspection process, and the leasing process.
-The MHA will suggest that the family attend a full briefing at a later date.
+The MHA will require the family to attend a briefing.
+The PHA will provide the family with a briefing packet (as described in Chapter 5) and, in an individual or group briefing, will orally inform the family of MHA's payment and subsidy standards, procedures for requesting approval of a unit, the unit inspection process, and the leasing process.